Melon-Bread/RetroUFO/README.md

 ### Usage-GUI

 The GUI script uses [Qt for Python](https://wiki.qt.io/Qt_for_Python) ([PySide2](https://pypi.org/project/PySide2/)).
-So you can make sure you have that package installed by running if you plan to run the script manually:
+So you can make sure you have that package installed if you plan to run the script manually:
 ```bash
 python -m pip install --user PySide2
 ```